Wentworth School Critical Update

 Dear Wentworth School Families and Staff,

-This letter is to inform you that one individual from Wentworth School has been confirmed positive for Coronavirus Disease 2019 (COVID-19).
-This individual was last at school on Thursday, April 8.
+This letter is to inform you that two individuals from Wentworth School have been confirmed positive for Coronavirus Disease 2019 (COVID-19).
+These individuals were last at school on Thursday April 15, 2021.
 Given this timing, there are no school related close contacts.
 Our nursing staff have communicated closely with the Maine CDC to ensure all protocols are being followed.
 We are informing the greater school community now in an effort of complete transparency.

 COVID-19 is a respiratory illness that ranges from mild to severe.
 It can be more severe in adults 60 years and older and in those with underlying conditions.
 The virus mainly spreads when an infected person coughs or sneezes and an uninfected person breathes in the virus.
 Signs and symptoms include:

 • shortness of breath or difficulty breathing

 • sore throat